What to Include in a Wedding Photography Contract in 2026

 AI tools now handle culling, editing, album design, and client management.
 Here is where the real time savings are for wedding photographers.

-Read→Wedding Photography Prices in Europe: What Couples Pay in France, Italy, and Spain
+Read→Wedding Photography Prices in Europe: What Couples Pay

 Southern Europe costs half what New York does for comparable quality.
 Here's what couples pay country by country, what destination photographers add to the bill, and why these prices are rising fast.